jaccomoc/jactl/docs/pages/language-guide.md

 ## While Loops

-Jacsal `while` loops work like Java and Groovy:
+Jactl `while` loops work like Java and Groovy:
 > `while (<cond>) <statement>`

 The `<statement>` can be a single statement or a block of statements wrapped in `{}`.